bilardi/typescript-prototype/docs/source/stepbystep.rst

     Time:        1.708 s
     Ran all test suites.

-If all test is OK, you can add the new file and you can commit your changes
+If all test is **passed**, you can add the new file and you can commit your changes

 .. code-block:: bash